-Bring web scale to backend business systems via adapters, replication, sharding, queuing & caching to support a growing mobile workforce.
+Bring #web scale to backend business systems via adapters, replication, sharding, queuing & caching of #data to support a growing #mobile workforce.

 Many of the backend systems running global business over the last several decades have something in common besides not being able to communicate with mobile devices.
 They’re not designed to support the scale needed to empower today’s mobile workforces.
 Actually, most of these packages and associated databases were designed for departmental or workgroup use in a world where everyone had a single PC on their desk.
 The IT infrastructures of most companies are wholly unprepared to support mobility.